kunta-kshiraj/Curiosity-Compass/README.md

 - The game continues for **5 rounds**, rotating turns among players.
 - After the final round, a **scoreboard** is displayed with total scores.

+### To run the web app
+- Go to the respected folder and enter live-server --port=3000
 ---

 ## 🛠 Technology Stack